souvik4133x/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors-
-We all the game Rock Paper Scissors
+We all played the game Rock Paper Scissors